Rennzie/technical-blogging/the-case-for-cogs/blog.md

 ## 4. Hosting COGs for consumption
 <!-- Section by SR -->

 Very simple, stick it in a bucket that allows range requests.
-We use Google Cloud which is configured by default.
+We use Google Cloud which is configured for this by default.
 There's no need for a web server if you have the ability to make range requests from the client.

 Not something we do, but it's possible to generate map tiles or Mapbox vector tiles on the fly from your COGs.
 Take a look at [rio-tiler](https://github.com/cogeotiff/rio-tiler) and [rio-tiler-mvt](https://github.com/cogeotiff/rio-tiler-mvt) if you're interested.

 ## 5. Consuming COGs with React & Leaflet
 <!-- Section by SR -->

 With the COG hosted and ready go, all we need is a way to display it.
-While the COG data is organised so making range requests is possible, the client app has the responsibility of making those requests.
+The COG data is organised so making range requests is possible and the client app is responsibility for making them.
 A client uses the maps view port and resulting zoom level to make these requests and then renders the result.
 The [GeoTIFF](https://github.com/GeoTIFF) project maintained by [Daniel Dufour](https://github.com/DanielJDufour) has libraries to do both fetching and rendering.
-The [georaster](https://github.com/GeoTIFF/georaster) library provides an interface for making range requests from the client and the [georaster-layer-for-leaflet](https://github.com/GeoTIFF/georaster-layer-for-leaflet) plugin works along side it to render the COG on a Leaflet map canvas.
+The [georaster](https://github.com/GeoTIFF/georaster) library provides an interface for making range requests from the client and the [georaster-layer-for-leaflet](https://github.com/GeoTIFF/georaster-layer-for-leaflet) plugin uses it to render the COG on a Leaflet map canvas.

 We use React which means there are a few extra hoops for using Leaflet.
-Fortunately [react-leaflet](https://react-leaflet.js.org/) has excellent bindings and it's recent major release (v3) comes with a core api for building custom components - easily.
+Fortunately [react-leaflet](https://react-leaflet.js.org/) has excellent bindings and it's recent major release (v3) comes with a core api for building custom components.
 The examples below make use of `react-leaflet@v3.x`.
 If needed, [this Code Sandbox](https://codesandbox.io/s/react-leaflet-georaster-forked-tzl15) uses 2.x or see [this migration guide](https://sean-rennie.medium.com/migrating-react-leaflet-from-v2-to-v3-12d6088af191) - written by Sean.

 ### Writing a custom react-leaflet wrapper